inkstitch/inkstitch/LOCALIZATION.md

 1. Wait up to 24 hours until your new translations are committed to Ink/Stitch ([example](https://github.com/inkstitch/inkstitch/commit/96c319f870f7da5370ac4f3378f2cf6de0e0ccde)).
 2. Make a new branch by following [these instructions](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/).
-3. Visit the Travis CI project page for Ink/Stitch [here](https://travis-ci.org/inkstitch/inkstitch).
-4. From the menu in the upper right, choose "Trigger build".
-5. Choose your branch from the list.
-6. Click "trigger custom build".
-7. Once your build finishes, it will be posted to our [releases page](https://github.com/inkstitch/inkstitch/releases).
+3. Once your build finishes, it will be posted to our [releases page](https://github.com/inkstitch/inkstitch/releases).

 In order to do the above steps, you'll need to be added as a collaborator on this repository.
 You can ping [**@lexelby**](https://github.com/lexelby) or email **inkstitch-l10n** at **lex** dot **gd** and we'll get you set up.